Edith Frank: Persecution and death

-In 1940, the Nazis invaded the Netherlands and began their persecution of the country's Jews.
+In 1940, Nazi Germany invaded the Netherlands and began their persecution of the country's Jews.
 Edith's children were removed from their schools, and her husband Otto Frank was forced by the Germans to give up his companies Opekta and Pectacon.
 Otto made his businesses look "Aryan" by transferring control to his Dutch colleagues Johannes Kleiman and Victor Kugler, who helped the family when they went into hiding at the company premises on 6 July 1942.

 The two-year period the Frank family spent in hiding with four other people (their friends Hermann van Pels, his wife Auguste van Pels and his son Peter van Pels, and Miep Gies's dentist Fritz Pfeffer) was chronicled in Anne Frank's posthumously published diary.
 In her diary, the adolescent Anne frequently writes about the disagreements, conflicts, mutual lack of understanding, and the pessimism of her mother, which she wants to disassociate herself from.
 However, she repeatedly also describes her mother as an understanding and loyal woman who stands up for her daughters and protects them against verbal attacks from the other inhabitants.
 On 2 January 1944, Anne wrote in her diary: "The period of tearfully passing judgement on Mother is over.
 I've grown wiser and Mother's nerves are a bit steadier.
 Most of the time I manage to hold my tongue when I'm annoyed, and she does too."
 The diary ended three days before they were anonymously betrayed and arrested on 4 August 1944.
-After detainment in the Gestapo headquarters on the Euterpestraat and three days in prison on the Amstelveenseweg, Edith and those with whom she had been in hiding were transported to the Westerbork transit camp.
+After detainment in the Gestapo headquarters on the Euterpestraat and three days in prison on the Weteringschans, Edith and those with whom she had been in hiding were transported to the Westerbork transit camp.
 From there, they were deported to Auschwitz concentration camp on 3 September 1944, on the last train to be dispatched from Westerbork to Auschwitz.

 Edith and her daughters were separated from Otto upon arrival, and they never saw him again.
 Edith looked for ways of keeping her children alive.
 Survivors later described them as an inseparable trio.
 On 30 October, another selection separated Edith from Anne and Margot.
 Edith was selected for the gas chambers, and her daughters were transported to Bergen-Belsen.
 Edith escaped with a friend to another section of the camp, where she remained through the winter.
-Edith became very ill and was taken to the sick barracks, where she died of weakness and disease on 6 January 1945, three weeks before the Red Army liberated the camp and 10 days before her 45th birthday.
+Edith became very ill and was taken to the sick barracks, where she died of weakness and disease on 6 January 1945, three weeks before the Red Army liberated the camp and ten days before her 45th birthday.
 Her daughters outlived her by one month.